 But it lets light in and stops all sorts of rank weeds from growing within, and amongst them all the strange growths due to internal considering and self-pity and song-singing.

-And then at last we begin to see what it means that a man must realize that he is nothing before he can expect to be something.”
+And then, at last, we begin to see what it means that a person must realize that they are nothing before they can expect to be something.

 -Paraphrase from the Lecture ‘Birdlip, March 1, 1943 –